motorlatitude/MotorBot-Legacy/README.md

 (WIP)

 # Commands
-All commands should be preceded with a `!` followed by the name of the command, which should be further followed by a method of the given command.
+All commands should be preceded with a `!` followed by the name of the command, which should be further followed by a method or a parameter of the given command.
 ## List of Commands

 ### API